Pruthvi-singam/Backend-Projects/README.md

 ## Future Plans
 - More backend projects coming soon.

-Feel free to explore each project and contribute!
+Feel free to explore each project !